rt-net/stack-chan/docs/assembly.md

 <img src="images/assembly/assembling_back_screws.jpg" width="50%">

-**Always remove the battey before installing the hexagonal screws.
+**Always remove the battery before installing the hexagonal screws.
 Dropping the screws onto the board may cause a short circuit and damage the board.**

 **Always install the short hexagonal screws on the upper side and the long hexagonal screws on the lower side.
 If you make a mistake, the LCD may be damaged.**